-Today, we will begin by discovering each father's artistic talents.
+Today, we will begin by discovering each father’s artistic talents.
 Do you know what they are?
 Do you have any ideas?
 There are several artistic talents: painting, sculpting, dancing, singing, drawing, photography, arts & crafts, etc. I asked your early childhood educator to prepare various workshops for you so that you can try a few of these talents yourself.
-See if you can guess which one is your father's artistic talent.
+See if you can guess which artistic talent is your father’s.
 Tonight, you can ask him and talk about his artistic talent.
 You can share it with the group during circle time tomorrow.
 Your father can even come add his artistic talent to the chart tomorrow morning.
 Have fun creating!

 Memo for the early childhood educator: Organize artistic talent workshops.

 - A modeling dough corner including cookie cutters and various activities (sculpting).

 - A painting corner with easels (or paper taped to the wall), paint, and paintbrushes.

 - A singing corner complete with toy microphones and a tape recorder.
 Practice your Father’s Day songs.